sjbouwman/sqlaudit/README.md

 # SQLAudit

-`SQLAudit` is a SQLAlchemy extension that provides an easy way to track changes to your database models.
-It automatically creates an audit trail of changes made to your models, including the user who made the change, the timestamp of the change.
+SQLAudit is a SQLAlchemy extension that provides structured auditing for ORM models.
+It automatically records changes to specified fields, including timestamps and the responsible user, with minimal configuration.
 It is designed to work with SQLAlchemy's ORM and provides a simple way to track changes to your models without having to write custom code for each model.
 SQLAudit only requires you to decorate your models with the `@track_table` decorator, and it will automatically track changes to the specified fields.

 ```python